 I haven’t received my invoice ?

 Please email email@example.com for assistance – include in the email your name, name of your school, and your request for your invoice to be reissued.
-(Note that the invoices for the deposit due are emailed on September 15 to the email address provided on the College Board profile.
-Balance due invoices will be emailed out on December 1.)
+(Note that the invoices for the deposit due are emailed to the STUDENT email address provided on the College Board profile.
+Balance due invoices will be emailed out on January 17, 2022.)

 How do I submit the exam fees?

+You will receive an invoice via email with a Pay Now button in the emial.
 Deposit and Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
-There will be an online payment fee of 3% for payments submitted by credit or debit card.
+There will be an online payment fee of 3.1% for payments submitted by credit or debit card.
 Directions for payment can be found at the end of the online deposit form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
-Postmark deadline to ensure timely mail in deposit processing is September 25, 2019.
+Postmark deadline to ensure timely mail in deposit processing is October 18, 2021.